 On the dingy bathroom wall is a gift that he received from another central figure, Lawrence Weiner: a text piece which states in red, “the trace of an action past, i.e. a wet place.”
 In the rear remains a little darkroom constructed in 1971 by an earlier inhabitant, William Wegman, who also left a basketball hoop.
 “These guys never move out, they just leave,” Ms. Saban offered, smiling.

 Originally she was thinking about the material, the way to make something which doesn’t bend to appear as flexible as paper.
 Ms. Saban, 36, explained her thought process in her lilting Argentine accent.
-Looking back though, she saw a link to earthquakes and the way that they cause city streets to buckle and a floor like that to crack.”
+Looking back though the architecture photography, she saw a link to earthquakes and the way that they cause city streets to buckle and a floor like that to crack.
 And the earthquake imagery isn’t the only thing connecting Ms. Saban’s function to the studio’s past tenants.
 She’s considered as one of the heirs for their droll conceptual art tradition, even as she borders into sculptural territory with her concrete pieces, their marble bows and other tactile thought-experiments.

 Michael Govan, director of the Los Angeles County Museum of Art, explained that her work is about this tipping point between the conceptual and the substance.
 Even when the work has this stringent procedural quality that translates into language, your initial response is only to wonder.
 How did she bend that stone?
 We’re all watching to see what she comes up with next.